1. Policy statement, purpose, and authority

 Washington, DC 20530

-If a person has questions about seeking assistance or the complaint process, he or she can contact the COPS Office Language Access Coordinator at the above-referenced address or by telephone at 800.421.6770.
+If a person has questions about seeking assistance or the complaint process, he or she can contact the COPS Office Language Access Coordinator at this address or by telephone at 800-421-6770.

-d) Staff Compliance.
+- Staff compliance.
 All COPS Office staff will be responsible for ensuring that the COPS Office takes reasonable steps to provide meaningful access for LEP persons to all federally conducted programs and activities.
 COPS Office staff will coordinate with the COPS Office Language Access Coordinator to advise of any LEP individual seeking translation or interpretation assistance.
-COPS personnel, including contract staff, will report every interaction to the Coordinator and include the primary language and the method of language services provided.
+COPS Office personnel, including contract staff, will report every interaction to the coordinator and include the primary language and the method of language services provided.

-COPS Guidance to Recipients of Federal Financial Assistance.
-COPS directs recipients of federal financial assistance from COPS that they are prohibited from engaging in prohibited national-origin discrimination.
-To achieve this objective, COPS relies on the following tools:.
+COPS Office Guidance to Recipients of Federal Financial Assistance.
+The COPS Office directs recipients of federal financial assistance from the COPS Office that they are prohibited from engaging in prohibited national-origin discrimination.
+To achieve this objective, the COPS Office relies on the following tools:

-In COPS solicitations announcing the availability of grant funds, applicants are advised that as a condition of receipt of federal financial assistance, the applicant must acknowledge and agree that they will not discriminate on the grounds of national origin, among other protected classes, in the delivery of services.
+- Solicitation language.
+In COPS Office solicitations announcing the availability of federal financial assistance, applicants are advised that as a condition of receipt of federal financial assistance the applicant must acknowledge and agree that they will not discriminate on the grounds of national origin (among other protected classes) in the delivery of services.

-As a condition of receiving federal financial assistance, COPS ensures that recipients acknowledge and agree that they will comply with applicable provisions of federal laws prohibiting discrimination, including Title VI of the Civil Rights Act of 1964, the Omnibus Crime Control and Safe Streets Act of 1968, the Victims of Crime Act of 1984, and the Juvenile Justice and Delinquency Prevention Act of 2002, which prohibit recipients from discriminating on the basis of national origin, among other protected classes, in the delivery of services or benefits.
+- Standard assurances of nondiscrimination.
+As a condition of receiving federal financial assistance, the COPS Office ensures that recipients acknowledge and agree that they will comply with applicable provisions of federal laws prohibiting discrimination, including Title VI of the Civil Rights Act of 1964, the Omnibus Crime Control and Safe Streets Act of 1968, the Victims of Crime Act of 1984, and the Juvenile Justice and Delinquency Prevention Act of 2002, which prohibit recipients from discriminating on the basis of national origin (among other protected classes) in the delivery of services or benefits.

-As part of the grant award package that every COPS recipient receives, the Director of OCR sends a letter notifying the recipient of its federal civil rights obligations.
-The letter notifies the recipient of prohibited national-origin discrimination and discusses a recipient’s obligation to ensure that it takes reasonable steps to provide meaningful access to its programs and activities for LEP persons.
+- Memorandum to recipients addressing language access requirements.
+As part of the award package that every COPS Office recipient receives, the Director of the Office for Civil Rights (OCR), Office of Justice Programs, DOJ sends a memorandum notifying the recipient of its federal civil rights obligations.
+The memorandum notifies the recipient of prohibited national-origin discrimination and discusses a recipient’s obligation to ensure that it takes reasonable steps to provide meaningful access to its programs and activities for LEP persons.

-Where appropriate, and if authorized and approved under a COPS Office program, applicants will be provided guidance on including, within their program budgets, the costs of providing interpretation and translation services to eligible LEP service populations.
+- Budgeting for language services.
+Where appropriate and if authorized and approved under a COPS Office program, applicants will be provided guidance on including within their program budgets the costs of providing interpretation and translation services to eligible LEP service populations.

-In the event a federal or state court or federal or state administrative agency makes a finding of discrimination after a due process hearing on the grounds of national origin against a recipient of funds, the recipient must forward a copy of the finding to OCR.
+- Findings of discrimination.
+In the event a federal or state court or federal or state administrative agency makes a finding of discrimination after a due process hearing on the grounds of national origin against a recipient of funds, the recipient must forward a copy of the finding to the OCR.

-OCR conducts language access compliance reviews of organizations funded by DOJ.
-In addition, OCR investigates complaints against COPS recipients.
+- Compliance reviews/Complaint Investigations.
+The OCR conducts language access compliance reviews of organizations funded by the DOJ.
+In addition, the OCR investigates complaints against COPS Office funding recipients.